Skip to main content

 The Critical Role of Protein and Fat Quality

-Beyond simply reducing carbohydrates, the type of protein and fat consumed plays a significant role in for women with PCOS.
+Beyond simply reducing carbohydrates, the type of protein and fat consumed plays a significant role in reproductive health for women with PCOS.
 The source of protein appears to be particularly important.
 Some research indicates that substituting some animal protein with vegetable protein can improve ovulatory function.
 This may be due to differences in amino acid profiles and their effects on metabolic pathways, or the accompanying nutrients found in plant-based protein sources.

 • Vegetable Protein ∞ Sources like lentils, beans, and seeds are associated with improved fertility outcomes.
 Their high fiber content also helps to moderate the glycemic response of a meal.